-Gloria Petyarre's leaf or "Bush Medicine" series, depicting the rushing movement of leaves with terse rhythmic brush strokes has been heralded as one of her most successful stylistic developments to date.
-Gloria utilises close tonal values of colour together with the rhythmic patterning of her brush strokes to capture the movement of a tree's leaves as seen blowing in the wind.
-The leaves of this tree are an important bush medicine, which are gathered by women in the Arlperre country and mixed with animal fat before being rubbed directly onto the skin.
+Gloria Petyarre's depiction of bush medicine leaves — depicting the rushing movement of leaves with terse rhythmic brush strokes — has been heralded as one of her most successful styles.
+Gloria utilises close tonal values of colour together with the rhythmic patterning of her brush strokes to capture the movement of a shrub's leaves as seen blowing in the wind and across the desert sands.
+The leaves of this shrub are an important bush medicine, which are gathered by women in the Arlperre Country and mixed with animal fat before being rubbed onto the skin.

-In 1989, Delmore Gallery held exhibitions including Gloria Petyarre's art, with Gallery Gabrielle Pizzi in Melbourne and Chandler Coventry Gallery in Sydney.
+In 1989, Delmore Gallery held exhibitions including Gloria Petyarre's paintings, with Gallery Gabrielle Pizzi in Melbourne and Chandler Coventry Gallery in Sydney.
 Consequently, her paintings were acquired by major galleries such as the National Gallery of Victoria and The National Gallery in Canberra.
 After an exhibition by Delmore in Paris, The Louvre purchased one of Gloria's works.